Moataz-E/algolotto/algolotto-docs/docs/overview.md

 Once the prize has been dispensed, a new round will commence and partipants will be directed to purchase tickets for that round.

-Maximum purchasable tickets per waller per round is 15.
+Maximum purchasable tickets per wallet per round is 15.